Our school chaplain, Alana de Bruyn

 The Chaplaincy program is not a religious program and is not used for any religious instruction.

-It is important to note that a student's involvement with Mel is voluntary.
+It is important to note that a student's involvement with our Chaplains is voluntary.
 If you do not want your child/ren to be involved in the chaplaincy service in this school, including any of the above roles and activities that the Chaplain performs, then please register your intention at the school office.

 How can you support our chaplain?